CSCfi/korp-backend/korppluginlib/README.md

 - `LOAD_VERBOSITY`: What `korppluginlib` outputs when loading plugins:
     - `0`: nothing
     - `1` (default): the names of loaded plugins only
-    - `2`: the names of loaded plugins and the plugin functions handling a route or registered for a plugin mount point
+    - `2`: the names of loaded plugins and their possible configurations, and the view functions handling a route or callback methods registered for a hook point

-Alternatively, the configuration variables may be specified in `config.py` within the dictionary or namespace object `PLUGINLIB_CONFIG`; for example:
+Alternatively, the configuration variables may be specified in the top-level module `config` within the dictionary or namespace object `PLUGINLIB_CONFIG`; for example:

     PLUGINLIB_CONFIG = dict(